Skip to Content

 What Should I Add To A Slow Cooker Chicken Curry?

 First up is the chicken itself.
-I prefer to use boneless chicken thighs in most of my slow cooker meals, they are economical to buy and taste really great when slow cooked.
-You can also use chicken breast, either put it in whole or dice it up.
+I prefer to use boneless chicken thighs in most of my slow-cooker meals; they are economical to buy and taste really great when slow-cooked.
+You can also use chicken breast; either put it in whole or cut it up into smaller pieces.

 What About Browning The Chicken First?

-Many recipes advise to brown (or ‘seal’) the chicken before adding it to a slow cooker.
+Many recipes advise browning (or ‘sealing’) the chicken before adding it to a slow cooker.
 Whereas this does seal in some of the juices and flavour, I tend to skip this step.
-I’ve tried it both ways (browning vs not browning) and I’ve not noticed a big enough difference to warrant the extra effort of dirtying up an extra pan.
+I’ve tried it both ways (browning vs not browning), and I’ve not noticed a big enough difference to warrant the extra effort of dirtying up an extra pan.

 Chop up some onion and garlic to add in too.
-You can also add in some grated ginger too if you have some on hand, or use ground ginger.
+You can also add some grated ginger, if you have some on hand, or use ground ginger.

 3. Tomatoes